 Application

-The CCE is a partner in campus efforts to support Project-Based Learning as a high-impact pedagogy.
-For the Spring 2024 semester, we continued our collaboration with the Center for Teaching, Learning, and Research to train a cohort of Project-Based Learning (PBL) Project Assistants that allowed all faculty to obtain this needed support for not only projects with external community-partnerships but also those including public products, a core component of all PBL courses.
+The CCE is a partner in campus efforts to support Project-Based Learning (PBL) as a high-impact pedagogy.
+We have an ongoing collaboration with the Center for Teaching, Learning, and Research to train a cohort of Project-Based Learning (PBL) Project Assistants that allow faculty to obtain this needed support for projects with external community-partnerships including public products, a core component of all PBL courses.

 For more Middlebury College-specific resources for faculty, visit the Center for Teaching, Learning, and Research.